EnumerativeGeometry/enumerativegeometry.github.io/README.md

 # Virtual Sets and Enumerative Geometry: Building an open-source virtual mathematical kernel with Lean4.

+Abstract: We address the Problem of Apollonius and its generalizations by introducing a rigorous reformulation of set membership within an appropriate moduli space, thereby unifying points, lines, and circles under a common framework.
+By enumerating degenerate tangency conditions and recasting tangency constraints as intersection relations, we obtain a parametrized equation for the cardinality of solutions involving unknown coefficients α and β.

+We demonstrate that α and β can be explicitly computed via global topological invariants of the moduli space—specifically, geometric quantities analogous to counting topological features such as genus—thus linking local tangency conditions to global geometric data.
+This approach uncovers deep connections among algebraic geometry, fractal geometry, and set theory, which are traditionally considered distinct fields.
+The resulting system of independent equations admits a unique solution for αα and ββ, yielding the classical count of 17 solutions to the Problem of Apollonius.
+The rest of the project experiments with the idea of virtual set membership by creating a VST framework in Lean4 and substitutting classical sets with virtual sets in classic theorems.

+# What is a mathematical kernel?

 Our project aims to develop a rigorously validated virtual mathematical kernel based on the Virtual Set Theory (VST) framework, implemented in Lean 4 and verified using the Lean 4 theorem prover.
-Building upon a minimal working example—demonstrated through the full proof accessible in the README and the Lean 4 source under theorems—this work addresses the classical Problem of Apollonius alongside an NP-hard variant.
-The solution methodology involves constructing virtual sets within Lean 4, revealing profound interconnections spanning algebraic geometry, fractal geometry, and set theory—disciplines conventionally regarded as disjoint.
+Building upon a minimal working example—demonstrated through the full proof accessible in the README and the Lean 4 source under theorems—this work addresses the classical Problem of Apollonius.

 Notably, the enumerative structure of this approach renders it computationally feasible, thereby enabling the effective simulation of virtual sets on a computer.